Introduction to Cell Cycle

 Mitotic (M) Phase

 G0 is another phase where the cells have left the cell cycle temporarily and reversibly.
+It is a quiescent phase where the cell remains metabolically active but do not grow or proliferate.
 The cells do not divide during this phase.
+It has reduced rates of protein synthesis.
+It can also be called the resting phase of the cell cycle.

 A summary of events taking place during these phases is tabulated below: